Castleton

 28. Greengrocer

 29. Temple - Elanora, this is a small temple, housing only 5 priests and 7 laybrothers/sisters.
+The High Priestess here in Castleton can be found at the Temple of All Gods.

 30. Marketplace - an assortment of small vendors and craftspeople can be found here three mornings a week.
 Two other mornings are alloted to the sale of live animals, and the other two mornings to farmers selling produce and other farm goods.

 31. Temple - Centarius, again a small temple with just the necessary priests; 5 priests, 3 laybrothers, and two knights with their squires.
+Small private services are often held here rather than at the Temple of All Gods.

 32. House of Ivorr - run by Perdita Delavorr, a cousin of the Headlady in Marig, this shop sells potions and spells, plus will take on trainees, who are kept here only briefly before going to Marig for the bulk of their 3-5 year apprenticeship.
 The shop has 4 journeymen and 2 master mages who are kept quite busy in the laboratory.
+Most minor potions and many scrolls up to 3rd level can be purchased here.

 33. Red Wizards' Society Headquarters - almost an Inn for mages of the order who come and go on their adventuring way.
 This is the only open location the society has.